 The colour touchscreen is a healthy 2.6in across and offers 160 x 240 pixels resolution — not mind-blowing by modern standards, but usable enough.
 A nice feature is that the screen darkens between road junctions, to save battery.
 Speaking of which, battery life is up to a claimed 17 hours.

 - Weight: 98g / 3.5oz

 - Retail price: £199 / $249 / AU$TBC

 Garmin Edge 520

-This model was launched back in 2015 and was the first Garmin Edge bike computer to offer Strava Live integration out of the box.
-It’s similar looking to the Garmin Edge 820, which came out a year later, but lacks the latter's touchscreen and advanced navigation features like route calculation and turn alerts.
+Launched in 2015, the 520 was the first Garmin Edge computer to offer Strava Live integration out of the box.
+It’s similar looking to the Garmin Edge 820, which came out a year later, but it uses buttons instead of a touchscreen.

-It makes up for this omission with lots of performance-focused perks, including VO2 max and recovery time estimations when used with a power meter and heart rate sensor.
-If used with Garmin’s own Vector 2 power meter pedals, it can track your functional threshold power and cycling dynamics too.
+There are scores of performance-focused perks, including FTP testing/tracking, and VO2 max and recovery time estimations when used with a power meter and heart rate sensor.

 There’s a wealth of the connected features found on its more expensive siblings, like automatic uploads (via Bluetooth to your phone), LiveTrack, incoming phone call and text alerts, weather forecasts and social media sharing.
 It will also play nicely with Garmin Varia smart lights, ViRB action cameras and Shimano Di2 electronic shifting.